greenplum-db/gpdb/src/backend/codegen/README.md

 ```

 Because the version of LLVM installed by brew is not installed in one of the
-default locations, you will need to point cmake at it when building balerion
+default locations, you will need to point cmake at it when building codegen
 like so:
 ```
-cmake -D CMAKE_PREFIX_PATH=/usr/local/opt/llvm37/lib/llvm-3.7 /path/to/balerion
+cmake -D CMAKE_PREFIX_PATH=/usr/local/opt/llvm37/lib/llvm-3.7 /path/to/codegen
 ```

 ### Configure and Build
-Create a build directory outside of the source tree to build balerion in.
+Create a build directory outside of the source tree to build codegen in.
 Then
-cd into the directory and run CMake to configure Balerion.
+cd into the directory and run CMake to configure Codegen.
 For a DEBUG build,
 do:
 ```
-cmake -D CMAKE_BUILD_TYPE=Debug /path/to/balerion
+cmake -D CMAKE_BUILD_TYPE=Debug /path/to/codegen
 ```

 For a RELEASE build, do:
 ```
-cmake -D CMAKE_BUILD_TYPE=Release /path/to/balerion
+cmake -D CMAKE_BUILD_TYPE=Release /path/to/codegen
 ```

 If your OS/package manager put the LLVM 3.7 libraries in a nonstandard place